 Salt Lake City, Utah 84112

-Campus map (Type "DGH" into the map's search feature) - Travel to the University of Utah
+Campus map (Type "DGH" into the map's search feature)

-Via Air
+• Via Air

 Salt Lake City International Airport acts as a hub for Delta airlines and services many other airlines.
 The TRAX light rail system, the Express Shuttle, or Uber makes travel from the airport to the University of Utah easy and affordable.

 To reach the University of Utah from the airport using TRAX ~ Take the Green Line to Court House, and then transfer to the Red Line to University and get off at the Stadium Trax Station.
-A detailed schedule is available at the UTA TRAX website.
+A detailed schedule is available at the UTA TRAX website

-To reach the University of Utah from the airport using other services: Express Shuttle
+• To reach the University of Utah from the airport using other services: Express Shuttle and Uber are good options.

-- Conference Lodgings
+• Conference Lodgings

-UNIVERSITY GUEST HOUSE ($125 per night)
+• UNIVERSITY GUEST HOUSE ($125 per night)

 Although the Guest House is located on the University of Utah campus, you will still have a walk of approximately one mile to David Gardner Hall.
 A free campus shuttle [BROKEN LINK] is available that will drop you off in front of DGH, and TRAX can take you as far as the campus stadium.